Guide

 What is National Insurance?

-National Insurance (NI) is a tax that funds some state benefits in the UK, like the State Pension, maternity allowances, and job seeker support.
+National Insurance (NI) is a UK tax system that funds state benefits like the State Pension and maternity allowances.
+Employers must pay National Insurance contributions on top of employee wages to HMRC.

 What to pay: how National Insurance contributions are determined